Canna71/obsidian-mathpad/docs/main.md

 When mathpad expressions are evaluated and rendered,they obay to some defaults found in the settings:

-`Evaluate Results` will defaults to evaluatig expressions to numeric, when possible `Prefers Block Latex` will defaults to rendering LaTeX as block
+`Evaluate Results` will defaults to evaluatig expressions to numeric, when possible `Prefer Block LaTeX` will defaults to rendering LaTeX as block

 You can force some particular expression to be be kept more symbolic even if the defaults is to evaluate by using the following syntax: